MENU

 There are many different types of ships.

-Different ships are used depending on the type of cargo being transported, and large quantities of goods are transported safely and efficiently by specialized ships.
+The type of ship used varies depending on the type of cargo being transported, and large quantities of goods are safely and efficiently transported by specialized vessels.

 Many ships pass through the Kurushima Strait, which is close to Imabari, every day.